Active Record Migrations

 4Creating a Join Table

-create_join_table :products, :categories
+create_join_table :products, :categories1which creates a

-1By default, the name of the join table comes from the union of the first two arguments provided to create_join_table, in alphabetical order.
+categories_productstable with two columns calledcategory_idandproduct_id.
+These columns have the option:nullset tofalseby default.
+This can be overridden by specifying the:column_optionsoption:create_join_table :products, :categories, column_options: { null: true }1By default, the name of the join table comes from the union of the first two arguments provided to create_join_table, in alphabetical order.
 To customize the name of the table, provide a

-option:create_join_table :products, :categories, table_name: :categorization
+:table_nameoption:create_join_table :products, :categories, table_name: :categorization1creates a

-also accepts a block, which you can use to add indices (which are not created by default) or additional columns:create_join_table :products, :categories do |t| t.index :product_id t.index :category_id end
+categorizationtable.create_join_tablealso accepts a block, which you can use to add indices (which are not created by default) or additional columns:create_join_table :products, :categories do |t| t.index :product_id t.index :category_id end1

 2